 With more than 90 years of metal finishing experience, you can trust the experts at Sharretts Plating Company to help you select the best electronics plating process for your requirements and budget.
 We have a successful track record when it comes to plating for electronics – we serve companies of all types across a wide range of industries.
 We also go to great lengths to be good stewards of the environment.
 We've been able to achieve that sometimes delicate balance between efficient production and going green.

-Feel free to contact SPC to learn more about our methods for plating on electronics and to receive a no-obligation price quote.
+Receive a no-obligation price quote.
 You can also keep abreast of the latest developments in electronics plating and the metal finishing industry in general by subscribing to our free e-newsletter.

 LEARN WHAT OUR MANY SATISFIED CUSTOMERS HAVE TO SAY ABOUT Us